Thākur (crater)

 Thākur is a crater on Mercury.
 It has a diameter of 111 km.
 Its name was adopted by the International Astronomical Union (IAU) in 1976.
 Thākur is named for the Indian writer Rabindranath Tagore.
+The crater was first imaged by Mariner 10 in 1974.

 Scarps in the central and southern part of the crater enclose an area that is at a lower elevation than the rest of the crater.
 The scarps extend to the south out of the crater.

+To the north of Thākur is the fresh crater Motonobu, and to the northwest is Polygnotus.